San Francisco City Hall Wedding Photographer

 Meeting with your Wedding Officiant in the County Clerk's Office

-Now that I have put together this detailed step-by-step guide on how to get married at San Francisco City Hall, I want to make sure that you understand that we are here to help!
-We feel that our role goes well beyond just taking pictures of the process, ceremony and doing formal photos.
-We want to guide you through your whole day and make it as easy as possible for you.
-Rather than worrying about all the steps above, just let us be your wedding coordinator.
 We really enjoy helping our couples and there is an added benefit of creating a more relaxed atmosphere which of course leads to better final images!
 Our packages are affordable and easy to understand.
 We want to provide you with the best city hall wedding photography in the industry!
 We hope that you have enjoyed this complete guide to getting married at San Francisco city hall.
-It has been newly updated for 2023 and contains some of the latest changes.
+It has been newly updated for 2024 and contains some of the latest changes.
 We will always keep this helpful guide up to date and will publish all important changes.
 Let's summarize some of the more important planning tips to help you get married at San Francisco city hall with no problems or issues.

 Additional SF City Hall Wedding Planning Tips